shehraan/shehraan/README.md

 <hr>

 <pre>
-💻 Driven innovator, always hungry for new learnings
-📝 Strong interest in Data Science, Artificial Intelligence, and Embedded Development 🔭 Working on the intersections of AI with messaging, healthcare and finance 🌟 Main languages: Python, C++, JS, HTML and CSS
+Strong interest in Data Science, Artificial Intelligence, and Embedded Development Working on the intersections of AI with speech, messaging, and healthcare Main languages: Python, C++, JS
 </pre>
 <hr>